OpenBCI/Documentation/docs/02Cyton/07-External_Trigger_Cyton_Example.md

 Be sure that your Cyton firmware is later than [v3.1.0](https://github.com/OpenBCI/OpenBCI_32bit_Library/releases/tag/v3.1.0) by following the [**tutorial here**](02Cyton/05-Cyton_Board_Programming_Tutorial.md)!
 May all your troubles disappear!

-Launch the OpenBCI GUI for your operating system following the tutorial for the [OpenBCI GUI](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-running-the-openbci_gui) (remember to [run your OpenBCIHub application](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-running-the-openbci_gui-running-on-windows) first windows users!).
+Launch the OpenBCI GUI for your operating system following the tutorial for the [OpenBCI GUI](06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md#running-the-openbci_gui) (remember to [run your OpenBCIHub application](06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md#running-on-windows) first windows users!).

-Once the GUI has launched, follow the guide to [connect to your Cyton from the OpenBCI GUI](http://docs.openbci.com/Tutorials/01-Cyton_Getting%20Started_Guide#cyton-getting-started-guide-iv-connect-to-your-cyton-board-from-the-gui).
+Once the GUI has launched, follow the guide to [connect to your Cyton from the OpenBCI GUI](01GettingStarted/01-Boards/01-Cyton_Getting_Started_Guide.md#iv-connect-to-your-cyton-board-from-the-gui).

 Once you have connected, you may selected the "Digital Read" for one of your widgets.
 Then select start digital read mode button in the top left of the newly populated widget.
-This will activate and send the proper commands to your cyton.
+This will activate and send the proper commands to your Cyton.
 Note that the accelerometer will no long be turned on because the trigger data is now sent instead.

 You can verify the digital read widget is working by pressing the "PROG" button which is hooked up to the D17 pin.